irmen/prog8/docs/source/programming.rst

 memsetw(address, numwords, wordvalue)
     Efficiently set a part of memory to the given (u)word value.
     But the most efficient will always be to write a specialized fill routine in assembly yourself!

+leftstr(source, target, length)
+    Copies the left side of the source string of the given length to target string.
+    It is assumed the target string buffer is large enough to contain the result.
+    Modifies in-place, doesn't return a value (so can't be used in an expression).

+rightstr(source, target, length)
+    Copies the right side of the source string of the given length to target string.
+    It is assumed the target string buffer is large enough to contain the result.
+    Modifies in-place, doesn't return a value (so can't be used in an expression).

+substr(source, target, start, length)
+    Copies a segment from the source string, starting at the given index, and of the given length to target string.
+    It is assumed the target string buffer is large enough to contain the result.
+    Modifies in-place, doesn't return a value (so can't be used in an expression).

 swap(x, y)
     Swap the values of numerical variables (or memory locations) x and y in a fast way.